MaisonLogicielLibre/VCSStats/README.md

 $owner : The organization/owner of the repository

-$repo : The reposiotry name
+$repo : The repository name

 $state : the state of the object : open, closed, all